cjcheng22/kickstarter-analysis/README.md

 ## Analysis and Challenges:

 ### Analysis of Outcomes Based on Launch Date
-#### This analysis bases percantage of the successful vs failed vs canceled campaigns by the month of years.
+#### This analysis bases percentage of the successful vs failed vs canceled campaigns by the month of years.
 This helps to understand which month of the year is ideal
-for starting a fundraiding campaign.
+for starting a fundraising campaign.
 ![Theater_Outcomes_vs_Launch](/resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
 #### This analysis bases percentage of the successful vs failed campaigns by the fundraising amount goal set.
-This helps to understand how much fundraising goals are likely to succeed when starting a fundraiding campaign.
+This helps to understand how much fundraising goals are likely to succeed when starting a fundraising campaign.
 ![Outcomes_vs_Goals](/resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered: